-In 2008, 2010, 2012, 2015 and 2016 Luthiers Sans Frontières-UK has run training missions in Haiti.
+In 2008, 2010, 2012, 2015, 2016, 2017 and 2018 Luthiers Sans Frontières-UK has run training missions in Haiti.
 These missions have played an important part in supporting orchestral music in Haiti and as a consequence, workshops now exist in many music schools and the resident luthiers continue to build their skills.
-For every mission, each haitian music school send us one or more of their student so we can teach them bow rehairing, setting up, advanced repairs and how to preserve instrument from damaging.
+For every mission, each Haitian music school send us one or more of their student so we can teach them bow rehairing, setting up, advanced repairs and how to preserve instrument from damaging.

-We are now two persons in charge of this project : Monika Gapinska and Julie Folio, two former student of the Newark School of Violin Making in Newark on Trent, England.
-Monika is now employed in a workshop in Zurich (Switzerland) and Julie in York.
+We are now three persons in charge of this project : Svavar Garri Kristjánsson, Monika Gapinska and Julie Folio, three former students of the Newark School of Violin Making in Newark on Trent, England.
+Garri is employed at Tim Toft Violins (UK), Monika is now employed in a workshop in Zurich (Switzerland) and Julie in France.

 How did we get into this project ?